 $108 + Cost of Materials = Price Tag

 Before settling on a price, research what prices other artists with similar levels and sell similar work.
-If their prices are much lower, you might want to consider lowering your costs until your artwork is in demand and you have a large social media presence.
+If their prices are much lower, you might consider lowering your costs until your artwork is in demand and you have a significant social media presence.

 Price By Size